knzet/PocketMage_Tarot/README.md

+# functionality
+- select button (between arrows) to draw 1 card,
+- right arrow to draw 3 cards,
+- left arrow to shuffle,
+- any other key to exit back to home screen.

+# install
-to install the app to PocketMage:
+## to install the app to PocketMage (pre-patch):
 1. clone or download+unzip repo, run python script:
    ```
    python3 images/fetch.py